Fort Wright (Tennessee): History

 Nathan Bedford Forrest (1821-77) and Alexander P. Stewart (1821-1908) trained at Fort Wright.
 Stewart was promoted to the rank of Major in the "Tennessee Militia" by Governor Harris and was assigned "command of the heavy artillery and water batteries (...) at Fort Wright" shortly after his own training there was completed.
 Stewart "organized and trained 20 batteries of Tennessee artillery" at Fort Wright at Randolph.
 Both Forrest and Stewart would later become important figures in the rank of Lieutenant General in the Confederate Army during the Civil War.
 Other future leaders in the Army of Tennessee and Forrest's cavalry received training at Fort Wright.

 Fort Wright was Tennessee's first military training camp in which soldiers could gain experience in the construction of fortifications and the setup of artillery batteries to counter naval attacks.
 They could undertake defense drills and acquire general military skills and discipline.
 Soldiers who were trained at Fort Wright fought in battles on different battlefields later in the war, the Battle of Shiloh, the Battle of Belmont, the Battle of Murfreesboro, the Battle of Chickamauga, the Battle of Franklin and the Battle of Bentonville.
-The Confederate stronghold at Fort Wright was the forwardmost defensive position on the Mississippi River until July 1861, it was abandoned by the Confederate infantry by 1862 but sporadically occupied by other southern forces during the Civil War.
+The Confederate stronghold at Fort Wright was the forwardmost defensive position on the Mississippi River until July 1861, it was abandoned by the Confederate infantry by 1862 but sporadically occupied by other Southern forces during the Civil War.
+The May 1862 naval Battle of Plum Point Bend was fought on the Mississippi River near Fort Wright.